skokielibrary/faqs/README.md

 #FAQ site styles

-These are custom styles for our BOOMBox faq site.
+These are custom styles for our Libraryh3lp faq sites.
 The site uses [Libraryh3lp's](https://us.libraryh3lp.com/) FAQ site builder.

 ## Getting started

-We use SASS to manage the CSS and Gulp to file the final CSS file.
+We use Sass to manage the CSS and Gulp to produce the final CSS file.

 ```
 git clone [this repo]